 Monrovia, CA, August 09, 2008 --(PR.com

-)-- GTCbio just announced its inaugural Bugs & Drugs conference – one of the leading forums to address unmet medical needs for problematic microbials - taking place on September 22-23, 2008 in San Diego, CA.
+)-- GTCbio just announced the commencement of its inaugural conference on Global Clinical Trial Operations taking place on September 25-26, 2008 in San Diego, CA.

 GTCbio organizes conferences specifically for the biomedical and biopharmaceutical industries.
-Our goal is to facilitate the exchange of biopharmaceutical and biomedical intelligence between industry leaders, academic and government organizations, and the financial community.
+Their goal is to facilitate the exchange of biopharmaceutical and biomedical intelligence between industry leaders, academic and government organizations, and the financial community.

 GTCbio is a subsidiary of Global Technology Community, LLC, a privately held company founded in 2002.